kfraser2018/Jet_ML_Tools/README.md

 cd ~/.keras/
 nano keras.json
 ```
 This should open a basic text editor with the Keras settings.
-Change the "backend" field to "theano" and change "image_dim_ordering" to "th".
+Change the "backend" field to "theano" and change "image_data_format" to "channels_first".
 Then use `ctrl + X` to quit and save changes.

 4. Start another interactive python session with `python3.5` and again try importing keras with `import keras`.
 If everything is installed properly, it should import without errors this time.
 You now have Keras successfully installed!